Ingrown toenail removal – discharge

-Keep your wound covered both day and night in the first week.
+Keep your wound covered both day and night for the first week.
 You can let your toe remain uncovered at night in the second week.
 This helps the wound heal.

-Soak your feet 2 to 3 times a day in the bath containing:
+Soak your operated foot, if recommended, 2 to 3 times a day in the bath containing:

 - Epsom salts - to relieve swelling and inflammation